MicrosoftDocs/SupportArticles-docs/Outlook/Mobile/add-ins/cannot-save-to-onenote.md

 > You cannot access this right now

-This error occurs because the add-in isn't able to complete device authentication to satisfy the requirements of conditional access.
-Because the add-in uses the new Office add-in platform that is HTML/JavaScript-based, authentication doesn't work when conditional policies are in place.
-Consequently, [WebView](https://developer.apple.com/documentation/webkit/webview) between Outlook and OneNote breaks.
+This error occurs because the add-in can't complete device authentication to satisfy the requirements of conditional access.
+Because the add-in uses the new Office add-in platform that is HTML and JavaScript-based, authentication doesn't work if conditional policies are used.
+Therefore, [WebView](https://developer.apple.com/documentation/webkit/webview) between Outlook and OneNote fails.

 [!INCLUDE [Third-party contact disclaimer](../../../includes/third-party-contact-disclaimer.md)]